 In a hit and run accident, as with any motor vehicle collision in Indiana County, the injured party can recover economic damages and non-economic damages.

 Economic damages include lost wages, lost earning capacity, and medical expenses that are not covered by health insurance.
 Non-economic damages include pain and suffering, embarrassment and humiliation, loss of the ability to enjoy life’s pleasures, scarring and permanent disfigurement.

-Steps to Take After Being Injured in a Hit and Run
+What are Steps to Take After Being Injured in a Hit and Run?

 After being injured in a hit-and-run accident, the most important step to take is to make sure that they and any passengers are okay and to contact the police or emergency personnel if anyone is injured.

 The second step after an accident is to collect evidence from the scene or try to identify the at-fault driver by any means, whether it is a picture or the vehicle’s make, model, and license plate.